Hypno-Aromatherapy: Use Essential Oils to Anchor Suggestions & Optimize Results

 Actually, it wasn't a total waste.
 I used it to freshen up my toilet bowl.
 However, it had no use for helping me sleep.

 Having said this, it's not necessary to buy the most expensive essential oils to get quality.

-Plant Therapy Essential Oils have been my go-to source for pure, unadulterated oils.
+Plant Therapy has been my go-to source for pure, unadulterated oils.
 You will get the therapeutic benefits you're looking for with all of their products.